-Students who are accepted into the major start the major in the fall with MACS 110: Marine Habitat and Diversity which involves a two week stay at the Shannon Point Marine lab before the start of fall quarter to kick off the Western experience with some hands on marine science.
+Students who are accepted into the major start the major in the fall with MACS 110: Marine Habitat and Diversity which involves a one week stay at the Shannon Point Marine Lab before the start of fall quarter to kick off the Western experience with some hands on marine science.
 Students then move into MACS 301: Marine and Geological Processes in the fall, which is the first in our series of core courses.

 General Student Transfer Timeline

 The timeline below is for a student who decides early to pursue the marine and coastal science major and prepares to transfer and start at Western Washington University in the fall.
 The timeline for students will vary, and it is advised students meet with their college advisor to discuss an appropriate timeline.